nickmflorin/enumerated-literals/README.md

 ##### `getModel` (_method_)

-Returns the model associated with a specific constant string literal value on the [EnumeratedLiterals][instance] instance.
-Throws an [`InvalidLiteralValueError`][InvalidLiteralValueError] if the provided value is not a specific constant string literal on the [EnumeratedLiterals][instance] instance - however, the method is typed such that the compiler will fail if you attempt to provide an invalid value.
+Returns the model associated with a specific constant string literal value on the [`EnumeratedLiterals`][instance] instance.
+Throws an `InvalidLiteralValueError` if the provided value is not a specific constant string literal on the [`EnumeratedLiterals`][instance] instance - however, the method is typed such that the compiler will fail if you attempt to provide an invalid value.

 ```ts
 <V extends LiteralsMember<L>>(v: V): LiteralsModel<L, V>;